Oded Beja

-Oded Béjà is a professor in the Technion- Israel Institute of Technology, in the field of marine microbiology and metagenomics.
+Oded Béjà (עודד בז'ה) is a professor in the Technion-Israel Institute of Technology, in the field of marine microbiology and metagenomics.

+Academic work

 Oded Béjà is best known for discovering the first bacterial rhodopsin naming it proteorhodopsin, during his postdoctoral fellowship in the laboratory of Edward DeLong.
 Oded Béjà's laboratory focuses currently on the role and diversity of photosynthetic viruses infecting cyanobacteria in the oceans, and the use of functional metagenomics for the discovery of new light sensing proteins.

-Recently the team of Oded Beja discovered a new family of rhodopsins with an inverted membrane topology, which can be found in bacteria, algae, algal viruses and archaea.
+In 2018, the team of Oded Beja discovered a new family of rhodopsins with an inverted membrane topology, which can be found in bacteria, algae, algal viruses and archaea.
 Members of the new family were named heliorhodopsins.

 Early life and education

 Oded Béjà graduated with a B.Sc. degree from the Robert H. Smith Faculty of Agriculture, Food and Environment - Hebrew University of Jerusalem.
 He earned his M.Sc. and Ph.D. from the Weizmann Institute of Science in 1998.